-Look at performance of current products so that you can learn the elements that are crucial to quality.
+Look at the performance of current products so that you can learn the elements that are crucial to quality.
 You can then prioritise these requirements.
 (CTQ Tree)

-Analyse – This works with the measure stage.
+Analyse - This works with the measuring stage.
 Evaluate the process, product or service design to identify then address key requirements.
-At this stage, you can learn a design’s life cycle cost and set long-term solutions.
+At this stage, you can learn a design's life cycle cost and set long-term solutions.

 Analyse where and how design alternatives could be developed then determine the optimum process for the requirements.

 Design - Using the information sourced during the previous steps, you create the selected design and document the detailed process.